Consensys/doc.goquorum/docs/HowTo/Use/JSON-RPC-API-Security.md

 ### Native Transport Layer Security

-The native Transport Layer Security (TLS) introduces an encryption layer to the JSON-RPC request/response communication channel for both HTTP and Web Socket listeners.
+Native Transport Layer Security (TLS) introduces an encryption layer to the JSON-RPC request/response communication channel for both HTTP and WebSocket listeners.
 By using a simple configuration flag, this feature allows the automatic generation of a self-signed certificates for testing environments, or a smooth integration with certificate authorities for enterprise deployment.